bscpaz/apache-kafka/README.md

 ![image](https://user-images.githubusercontent.com/9732874/190032601-a9eea95e-484f-4e7d-bb2a-80e1f6221afe.png)

 The brokers exchange message among them all the time to know who is part of the group.
-Olders versions of Kafka make use of Zookeeper as Service Discovery, but newest version of Kafka will built its own solution.
+Olders versions of Kafka make use of Zookeeper as Service Discovery, but newest versions of Kafka will built its own solution.
 The best practices says that for productions environment put at least 3 brokers to oparate the Kafka.

 #### Topics
 Topics, in Kafka, is the channel that producers send events and consumres read then and we can have many consumers reading events from the same topic and reanding the same event.
 This is different from RabbitMQ which once a message got read from a consumer no one can read it again.